tomvita/Breeze-Beta/README.md

 This project started as a rewrite of the features implemented in EdiZon SE.
 Over time, the code for EdiZon SE became increasingly difficult to maintain, and its UI posed challenges for many users.

+Over time, numerous features were added, along with significant optimizations, making Breeze much faster and far more powerful than EdiZone SE

 ## Objectives
 1. **Improve the User Interface**: Ensure more users can access and enjoy the tool’s features.
 2. **Streamline Codebase**: Make the code easier to develop and extend.
 3. **Leverage Experience**: Apply lessons learned from SE tools to create a robust foundation for future development.
+4. **All in one tool**: Every task involved in cheat creations can be perform with Breeze alone on Switch.

 ---